Getting on the property ladder in the Amsterdam Area

-If you’re considering buying a house or apartment in Amsterdam, it is advised to first meet with a mortgage advisor at your bank or an agency.
+If you’re considering buying a house or apartment in the Amsterdam region, it is advised to first meet with a mortgage advisor at your bank or an agency.
 This will give you a realistic picture of what you can afford.

-There are many ways to go about house hunting in Amsterdam:
+There are many ways to go about house hunting in the Amsterdam Area:

 Adverts – Local papers usually carry a housing (woon) supplement on Wednesdays or Thursdays.
 Also try special property papers.

 Online – Estate agents regularly publish their stock on the major property sites: Funda (in Dutch) and MVA (see above).
 If you’re already working with a mortgage advisor, ask if they can notify you of new properties (possibly even before they even go on Funda).

 New builds – If you’re interested in a new build or want to look at projects under construction, visit www.amsterdamwoont.nl (in Dutch only).